akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 <a id="removeinternalclustershardingdata"></a>
 ## Removal of Internal Cluster Sharding Data

-The Cluster Sharding coordinator stores the locations of the shards using Akka Persistence.
+The Cluster Sharding `ShardCoordinator` stores locations of the shards.
-This data can safely be removed when restarting the whole Akka Cluster.
+This data is safely be removed when restarting the whole Akka Cluster.
-Note that this is not application data.
+Note that this does not include application data.

 There is a utility program `akka.cluster.sharding.RemoveInternalClusterShardingData` that removes this data.